 The waffle stitch is quite easy to crochet – much easier than it looks!
 And as it’s main stitch is double crochets and front post double crochets (which is a variation of double crochet) all the way through the pattern it’s pretty fast to make.

-This waffle washcloth can be done in under an hour or even faster if you already know how to crochet.
+This waffle washcloth can be done in under an hour or even sooner if you already know how to crochet.
 But even if you’re an absolute beginner, this can be a really good project to start (and finish!) and it’s a great way to practise new stitches while you’re making something beautiful for yourself!

 And if you’re just starting out on your crocheting journey, you probably want to make something that you could use for yourself of give away as a gift.
-And these washcloths (if you choose the right colour) can look pretty awesome as a gift!
+And these washcloths (if you choose the right colour) can look very pretty as a gift!

 I have made those washcloths using 100% cotton yarn.
 I find cotton works best for washcloths as it absorbs watter really well, it is natural and just feels so good on the skin.